SimonChristopherCropper/GIT_Tutorials/basic_use/README.md

 `git push` - pushes committed changes to the remote repository originally cloned when you created the git repository.

+## Look at who has done what recently

+`git log --pretty=format:"%ad - %an -- %h : %s"` - Prints the commit log to screen in readable format

 ## Licenses

 Software developed under this project is being released under a [GNU General Public License, version 3 (GPL-3.0)][2] license.